 In a Proof of Work blockchain, a miner would purchase mining hardware to take part in the mining process and become a miner.
 However, in a Proof of Stake blockchain, a person can become a validator by purchasing and locking the minimum amount of cryptocurrency required by the network, called the base-stake.
 The funds are then locked by a smart contract specifically set up for staking.
 A node is basically a server setup for the sole purpose of processing and validating transactions on a blockchain.
 Once the purchased funds are locked up in the node’s wallet, the node can then be used as a validator node.

-To be a validator in the Elrond ecosystem, you must be able to run a node and stake 2,500 coins of its native cryptocurrency, called eGold.
+To be a validator in the MultiversX ecosystem, you must be able to run a node and stake 2,500 coins of its native cryptocurrency, called eGold.

 What is a Staking Provider? 👨💼

 A staking provider is a company that provides the support and infrastructure needed for you to run a validator node and start earning rewards.
 The provider simplifies the process of setting up a validator node significantly.
 They also make sure that your node runs consistently by having the infrastructure in place to minimize the downtime of a node, assuring you that you are constantly earning rewards and you don’t have to take on the hassle of maintaining your own node.